Book Now

 But we knew, with absolute certainty, that we could not stay.

-In 1995 we left Durban for Newfoundland, Canada — carrying two small children, two law degrees, and the quiet, unshakeable belief that we were meant to build something meaningful with the lives we had been given.
+In 1995 we left Durban for Newfoundland, Canada — carrying two small children, two law degrees, two medical degrees, and the quiet, unshakeable belief that we were meant to build something meaningful with the lives we had been given.

 In 1999 we moved from Newfoundland to Ontario, where we have remained ever since.